chalktracks/chalktracks/README.md

 🚚 This project aims to build a toy dump truck that follows tracks drawn in chalk.
 It will drive where you draw!

 We're building this in order to:
-* Explore a product idea
+* Explore a concept for a new toy
 * Develop an ML-based portfolio project
 * Keep the kids entertained!